-Do keep in mind, however, the important caveat that real estate is one of the riskiest economic activities to generalize about in terms of “national trends.”
-The reason for caution is expressed succinctly by Move, Inc. economist Jonathan Smoke.
+Keep in mind, however, real estate is one of the riskiest economic activities to generalize about, whether talking in terms of “national trends,” or otherwise.

-“All housing is local — and hyper local at that — and behind each buying decision is a household with its own context for what’s right or best at that given time, as well as for the future,” Smoke says.
-“Secondly, fundamentally, life drives housing.
-Overall market conditions can influence the volume of activity, the balance of supply and demand, and the resulting price behavior, but it’s [at] the neighborhood level of households forming and going through life events that determine the need to buy or sell.”
+“All housing is local — and hyper local at that,” cautions Jonathan Smoke, economist for Move, Inc., who says, “behind each buying decision is a household with its own context for what’s right or best at that given time, as well as for the future.”

-Fewer Americans than forecast signed contracts to buy previously owned homes in June, a sign residential real estate is struggling.
-The index of pending home sales declined 1.1 percent from the month before after rising 6 percent in May, according to figures from the National Association of Realtors (NAR).
+Fewer Americans than forecast signed contracts to buy homes in June, a sign residential real estate is struggling.

 Limited availability of credit and sluggish wage growth are making it harder for prospective buyers to take the plunge, threatening to throttle the pace of the housing recovery.
 Continued gains in employment and a bigger supply of available homes will be needed to help accelerate the industry’s progress, which Federal Reserve Chair Janet Yellen has said is lackluster.